gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud.md

 6. Select the Target branch to merge the source branch to.

-7. The PR/MR name is automatically generated populated from the issue summary with inserted Jira issue key.
+7. The PR/MR name is automatically generated from the issue summary with inserted Jira issue key.

-8. Edit the proposed name but leave the Jira issue key as is or accept the generated name as it is.
+8. Edit the proposed name but leave the Jira issue key as is, or accept the generated name as it is.

 &nbsp;